yashkundu/rhime/like/README.md

 ### LikeToggledEvent

-It is fired whenever a new comment is created .
+It is published whenever a user toggle a like on an item so that likes can be update asynchronously.
 | Attribute        | Type        | Description |
 | :------------- |:------------- | :----------  |
 | `itemId`      | `string` | id of the item  |